AhadAli01/google-homepage/README.md

 ### About
 ***
 This repository has been created for the second project of The Odin Project.
-This project was an attempt to build the [Google.com](https://www.google.com/) homepage
+This project was an attempt to build the [Google.com](https://www.google.com/) homepage.

 ### Key Learnings
 ***